 But, static sites are good for small sites only, isn’t it?
 Not necessarily.

-You no longer need to code HTML pages manually.
-There are static site generators to do the job.
+Because you don’t need to code HTML pages manually.
+There are static site generators to do that job.
+You can write content in markdown files and these generators convert them into HTML pages.

 You can even decouple WordPress like that, thanks to the WP GraphQL plugin.